 Yes, if the Estate is relatively free from debts no administration is necessary.
 All heirs and legatees must ask for possession of the decedent’s assets, subject to the decedent’s debts.
 The parties enclose a list of the decedent’s assets, an affidavit of death and heirship, and a copy of the death certificate.
 The court will issue a Judgment of Possession placing all heirs and legatees into possession of the decedent’s assets retroactive to the date of the decedent’s death.
 No separate income tax return for the Estate will be required.

 Obtaining a Judgment of Possession without an administration in a simple estate typically costs $1,500 plus $400 in court costs.
 The cost of administering an Estate will depend upon the nature of the decedent’s assets, the amount of debts, whether property must be sold, whether objections will be made by the heirs, whether court supervision is required, and whether an accounting is necessary.

 You should call our office and ask for a Succession Checklist.
 This Checklist will provide you with a list of documents and information which must be gathered in order to open a Succession proceeding in Louisiana.
 To obtain the Checklist or for further information regarding the Succession process, call 985-718-4992.

 We hope that this information will be useful to you.
 The importance of properly and timely dealing with a decedent’s assets and debts cannot be overemphasized.
-For example, the election to allocate the decedent’s unused federal estate tax exclusion amount to the surviving spouse must be made within 9 months of death.
 We will be happy to answer specific questions in a personal and confidential meeting.
 Please call our offices to schedule an appointment with Ray Ladouceur or Jane Alvarez, 985-718-4992.